-Student groups or clubs that are not school sponsored are granted free use of school premises for a meeting or series of meetings under the following conditions: 2
+Student groups, clubs, or organizations that are not school sponsored or directed may meet on school premises provided their meeting fulfills all of the following conditions: 2

-- The meeting is held during those non-instructional times identified by the Superintendent or designee for noncurricular student groups, clubs, or organizations to meet.
-Non-instructional time means time set aside by the school before actual classroom instruction begins or after actual classroom instruction ends.
-Non-curricular student groups are those student groups, clubs, or organizations that do not directly relate to the curriculum. - 2.
-All non-curriculum related student groups that are not District sponsored receive substantially the same treatment.
-4 - 3.
-The meeting is student-initiated, meaning that the request is made by a student. - 4.
-Attendance at the meeting is voluntary. - 5.
-The school will not sponsor the meeting. - 6.
-School employees are present at religious meetings only in a non-participatory capacity. - 7.
-The meeting and/or any activities during the meeting do not materially or substantially interfere with the orderly conduct of educational activities. - 8.
-Non-school persons do not direct, conduct, control, or regularly attend the meetings. - 9.
-The school retains its authority to maintain order and discipline.
-5 - 10.
-A school staff member or other responsible adult is present in a supervisory capacity. - 11.
-The Superintendent or designee approves the meeting or series of meetings.
+- 1. The meeting is held during those noninstructional times identified by the Superintendent or designee for noncurricular student groups, clubs, or organizations to meet.
+"Noninstructional time" means time set aside by the school before actual classroom instruction begins or after actual classroom instruction ends.
+"Noncurricular student groups" are those student groups, clubs, or organizations that do not directly relate to the curriculum.
+3 - 2.
+The meeting is student-initiated, meaning that the request is made by a student(s). - 3.
+Attendance at the meeting is voluntary. - 4.
+The school will not sponsor the meeting. - 5.
+School employees are present at religious meetings only in a non-participatory capacity.